Top tips for getting back to running after Achilles tendinopathy / tendonitis

-If you follow our blog, you’ll know that we’re big proponents of relative rest and always try to keep our patients as active as possible during their recovery.
-Not all runners with Achilles tendinopathy / tendonitis symptoms have to stop all their training, but some may be forced to take a short break.
-In this article I’m going to focus on those runners whose Achilles pain have caused them to stop running for a while and how they can know when it’s safe to start running again.
+Not all runners with Achilles tendonitis have to stop all their training, but some may be forced to take a short break.
+In this article, I’m going to focus on those runners whose Achilles pain have caused them to stop running for a while and how they can know when it’s safe to start running again.
+Remember, if you need more help with an Achilles injury, you're welcome to consult one of our team via video call.

 I've also discussed this further in this video:

 The research shows that about 27% of runners who develop an Achilles tendinopathy or tendonitis will have a recurrence of their injury when they go back to running.
-In my experience this usually happens for 2 reasons:
+In my experience, this usually happens for two reasons:

 1. They haven’t strengthened their tendons properly